-- b) You must follow your written plan and submit a copy to [HHSC] Licensing upon request. - The intent of the written plan regarding shared space is to protect and reduce risk to the children in care at your center. - Your plan will be unique and should take into consideration your program and other programs using the space.
-For this reason, no two written plans will look the same. - It is important to review and update your written plan anytime there are changes in what programs use the space, the nature of these programs or the needs of the children in your care.
+- The intent of the written plan regarding shared space is to protect and reduce risk to the children in care at your center. - Your plan will be unique and should take into consideration your program and other programs using the space.
+For this reason no two written plans will look the same. - It is important to review and update your written plan anytime there are changes in what programs use the space, the nature of these programs, or the needs of the children in your care.